Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

 Figure~2{\bf a} shows the RIXS spectra of \fmo with an incident photon energy tuned to the $L_3$ XAS peak (706~eV) at momentum transfer ${\bf Q}=(0.05, 0, 0.65)$ in reciprocal lattice units, with which all momentum transfers are expressed throughout the Article.
 The spectra exhibit characteristic features labeled A, B, and C, which are well separated in energy.
 These features exhibit distinct Fe-site character.
 Feature B is assigned to transitions between the $e$ and $t_2$ states at the $T_d$ site, while feature C corresponds to transitions between the $t_{2g}$ and $e_g$ states at the $O_h$ site.
 Around the energy of feature C, additional multiplet excitations ($^3T_1$, $^1A_1$) are present.
 These, however, have weaker RIXS intensities and originate exclusively from the octahedral site, as demonstrated by our multiplet analysis in the Supplementary Information.
 Furthermore, feature A represents an excitation at the octahedral site.
 We define feature A as the broad structure centered at about 70~meV that exhibits CD.
 It is attributed to spin-orbital excitations at the $O_h$ site, with negligible contribution from the tetrahedral site, since the spin–orbital excitation at the tetrahedral site lies well below 50~meV (see Fig.~S6(a,e) in the Supplementary Information) and does not yield significant CD, as discussed below.

 {\bf CD in RIXS and bi-altermagnetism}

 Given the site resolution provided by the RIXS technique, we proceed to confirm the bi-altermagnetism of \fmo through the circular polarization profile and the temperature dependence of the site-specific excitations at the $T_d$ and $O_h$ sites revealed above.
-However, care must be taken in choosing the experimental geometry to ensure that the CD remains sensitive to altermagnetism, as CD in RIXS is not inherently sensitive to time-reversal symmetry breaking~\cite{Takegami2025,Furo2025}.
-This originates from the non-Hermiticity inherent in the coherent RIXS process, encoded in the $i\Gamma$ term of the propagator in the Kramers–Heisenberg formula, ${\sum_m}{\ket{m}\bra{m}} / (\omega_{\text{in}} + E_i - E_m + i\Gamma)$, where $\ket{m}$, $\omega_{\text{in}}, E_i, E_m$, and $\Gamma$ denote, respectively, the intermediate eigenstate, the energy of the incident X-rays, the energies of the initial and intermediate states, and the core-hole lifetime broadening.
-This prevents mapping of the RIXS intensities between the ${\bf L}$ and $-{\bf L}$ states by the time-reversal $\mathcal{T}$, and thus $\mathcal{T}$ alone cannot enforce the vanishing of CD, in principle allowing CD even in the paramagnetic phase~\cite{Furo2025}.
-Therefore, RIXS-CD reflects only the unitary symmetries and their changes across phase transitions.
-This consideration motivates us to employ a RIXS geometry with the scattering plane in the $m'$ plane, as illustrated in Fig.~1{\bf c}, where the mirror-symmetry operation maps the left- and right-circularly polarized incident X-rays onto each other and enforces the absence of CD in the paramagnetic phase.
-This mirror symmetry is broken by the altermagnetic order with the N\'eel vector (pseudovector) along the $c$ axis, allowing CD to emerge below the transition temperature.
+To this end, it is crucial to adopt an appropriate scattering geometry such that RIXS-CD directly reflects the symmetry breaking associated with bi-altermagnetic order.
+Under resonant conditions, the photon absorption process couples the ground state to a continuum of intermediate states, which effectively introduces irreversibility in the time evolution.
+As a consequence, the mapping between the RIXS intensities for ${\bf L}$ and $-{\bf L}$ via the time-reversal operation $\mathcal{T}$ is not enforced, as discussed in recent works~\cite{Takegami2025PRL,Furo2025PRB}.
+Therefore, $\mathcal{T}$ symmetry alone cannot guarantee the vanishing of CD, and thus a finite CD can be present even in the paramagnetic phase, potentially obscuring the identification of symmetry breaking at the magnetic transition.
+We therefore employ a geometry with the scattering plane in the $m'$ plane, as illustrated in Fig.~1{\bf c}.
+In this geometry, the mirror operation interchanges left- and right-circularly polarized incident X-rays, thereby enforcing the absence of CD in the paramagnetic phase, independent of the above constraint.
+Once this symmetry is broken by the altermagnetic order with the N\'eel vector along the $c$ axis, a finite CD can emerge below the transition temperature.